dikshya-sherma-limbu/animated-porfolio/README.md

-# React + Vite
+# Personal Animated Portfolio

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A modern, animated portfolio website to showcase your skills, projects, and professional background.